 The Kennesaw State Paulding Site will partner with the University’s College of Professional Education’s Osher Lifelong Learning Institute to bring new courses to the Paulding County community.

-Lieutenant Dee Morris of the Paulding County Sheriff’s Office Youth Services Division was awarded the Paulding County Board of Commissioner’s Public Safety Award.
-Lieutenant Morris was awarded the Commissioner’s Public Safety Award for her exemplary service to the Paulding County Sheriff’s Office.
+Sergeant Fred Berke, who works in the Juvenile Division at the Paulding County Sheriff’s Office, was awarded the Paulding County Board of Commissioner’s Public Safety Award.
+Sergeant Berke was awarded the Commissioner’s Public Safety Award for his exemplary service to the Paulding County Sheriff’s Office.

 Paulding’s Board of Commissioners approved a Bid Award during their February 11th session to Bayne Development Group in the amount of $1,539,707.00 for the construction contract to build Fire Station #12 in Post IV.
 The Fire Station will be funded through SPLOST.

 Paulding E-911 reference a domestic dispute with shots fired.
 The incident location was 25 Wesleyan Way Dallas, Georgia 30132 which is in the Ivey Meadows subdivision.
 When Deputies arrived on the scene they found three victims who had sustained gunshot wounds and were in various conditions.

 Paulding Courthouse at the Watson government complex received the first court graduation of the year.
 Judge Dean Bucci has been responsible for pursuing the program here in Paulding County.
 Judge Bucci was impressed with the original drug court model of Judge Jack Partain III and chose it as the model that was implemented here in Paulding County.
 Judge Partain was in attendance as a guest speaker for the graduation ceremony and was presented with a certificate of appreciation by Judge Bucci.